• Job Vacancies

 Our Geography curriculum:

-• Inspires pupils to be fascinated about the physical and human geography that engulfs them on a local and global scale.
+• Inspires pupils to be fascinated about the physical and human geography that engulfs them on a local, national and global scale;

-• Develops the ability to interpret a range of geographical information, utilise a range of map formats and apply geographical understanding to patterns on a local and global scale.
+• Develops the ability to interpret a range of geographical information, utilising a range of map, graph and statistical formats and apply geographical understanding to patterns on a local, national and global scale;

 • Raises aspirations for future career paths by developing a diverse skillset that is highly transferable.